American Civil Liberties Union: Free speech era

 Norman Thomas was one of the early leaders of the ACLU.

 During the 1920s, the ACLU's primary focus was on freedom of speech in general and speech within the labor movement particularly.
 Because most of the ACLU's efforts were associated with the labor movement, the ACLU itself came under heavy attack from conservative groups, such as the American Legion, the National Civic Federation, and Industrial Defense Association and the Allied Patriotic Societies.
-ACLU leadership was divided on how to challenge civil rights violations.
-One faction, including Baldwin, Arthur Garfield Hays, and Norman Thomas, believed that direct, militant action was the best path.
-Another group, including Walter Nelles and Walter Pollak, felt that lawsuits taken to the Supreme Court were the best way to achieve change.

 In addition to labor, the ACLU also led efforts in non-labor arenas, for example, promoting free speech in public schools.
-The ACLU was banned from speaking in New York public schools in 1921.
 The ACLU, working with the NAACP, also supported racial discrimination cases.
-The ACLU defended free speech regardless of espoused opinions.
-For example, the reactionary, anti-Catholic, anti-black Ku Klux Klan (KKK) was a frequent target of ACLU efforts, but the ACLU defended the KKK's right to hold meetings in 1923.
-There were some civil rights that the ACLU did not make an effort to defend in the 1920s, including censorship of the arts, government search and seizure issues, right to privacy, or wiretapping.

 Government officials routinely hounded the Communist Party USA, leading it to be the primary client of the ACLU.
 At the same time, the Communists were very aggressive in their tactics, often engaging in illegal conduct such as denying their party membership under oath.
 This led to frequent conflicts between the Communists and ACLU.
-Communist leaders sometimes attacked the ACLU, particularly when the ACLU defended the free speech rights of conservatives, whereas Communists tried to disrupt speeches by critics of the USSR.
-This uneasy relationship between the two groups continued for decades.